-UPDATE: The museum will be open Tuesday through Sunday with two-hour sessions beginning at 9:30, 12:30, & 3:30.
-State guidelines now require face coverings while in public places, this including the museum.
+UPDATE: We have started our new Fall/Winter hours and will be open Wednesday through Sunday from 10AM - 4PM continuously.
+State guidelines still require face coverings while in public places, this includes the museum.

 Neil Armstrong was born in 1930 on the farm of his mother’s parents, southwest of Wapakoneta.
 After living in a number of Ohio communities, the Armstrongs returned to Wapakoneta in 1944, purchasing a home on W. Benton St. At the time, Neil was in high school.
 His family included his parents, Stephen and Viola, his sister June, and brother Dean.
 This is a private residence.
 Please view it from the sidewalk only.

 The Auglaize County Courthouse was constructed in 1894.
 The courthouse retains much of its original architectural detail including stained-glass skylights, decorative tilework, and even light fixtures, furniture, and telephone booth.
 To commemorate the building’s centennial, the Auglaize County Historical Society restored the Statue of Justice, which formerly stood on top of the tower, but now graces the building’s lobby.
 You are more than welcome to visit the courthouse during business houses—8:00 a.m. to 4:30 p.m., Monday through Friday--but please remember that this is working building.
 Court may be in session!

 U.S. 33 at State Route 65, St. Johns

 Black Hoof was a chief of the Shawnee.
 His Indian name was Catahecassa.
 Black Hoof fought at the Battle of Fallen Timbers and represented the Shawnee at the signing of the Treaty of Greenville in 1794.